Augusta Mental Health Institute: Description and history

+On December 4, 1850, a fire at the facility resulted in the death of 27 patients and one employee.
+It is the deadliest fire in Maine's history.

 Numerous buildings and new wings were added over the years to the Hospital campus.
 By 1920, the total area of the hospital property, including the farm and grounds, was approximately 600 acres, of which 450 acres were under cultivation.
 Patients worked on the farm and in the laundry.
 The buildings are reflective of changing trends in the treatment of the mentally ill over that period of time.
 The oldest portions of the complex are known as the Administration and Stone Buildings.
 Now at the center of a series of connected buildings, they were built in 1836–40 to a design by Hallowell architect John Lord.
 To these were added stepped wings (in keeping with the then fashionable Kirkbride Plan) in the 1850s and 1860s; these were designed by Francis H. Fassett, with later alterations designed by George M. Coombs.
 In the 1880s, when "pavilion housing" prevailed as the preferred method for housing the mentally ill, a number of smaller outlying buildings were added, based on a master plan developed by Francis Fassett in the 1870s.
 The pavilion housing plan proved uneconomical for the large numbers of patients, and dormitory-style buildings were built, combining patient wings, housing for workers, and an administrative hub.
 The campus also includes a number of utilititarian service buildings, and was landscaped to provide an attractive environment to the patients.

 The complex remained in continuous use until 2004, when the Riverview Psychiatric Center went into operation.
 As the patient population declined in the 20th century, spurred in part by changing trends in treatment methods, elements of the complex were repurposed to other uses, primarily state offices.

+Naming

+The facility operated under several names: